K-5 Science Teacher Leadership

 In this phase, you will work alongside NU experts to train, support, and coach a cohort of 3rd-grade teachers new to NGSS as they learn the Skyline curriculum and practice implementation at a Boys & Girls Clubs of Chicago summer camp.

-• Session 1: June 17 – July 12 (Juneteenth and the week of July 1 off) – Skyline 3rd grade Environments and Survival
+• Session 1: June 23 – July 17 (Week of June 30 off) – Skyline 3rd grade Environments and Survival

 You may apply for both sessions but can participate in only one.
 Being available for either practicum session will increase your odds of being selected.